The MySQL Between Operator returns the records (or rows) whose values are between the given two values or range.

-The basic syntax of the MySQL Between operator can be written as:
+The basic syntax of the MySQL Between operator can write as:

 SELECT Column_Names